awsdocs/amazon-s3-userguide/doc_source/S3OutpostsIAM.md

-# Setting up AWS Identity and Access Management with S3 on Outposts<a name="S3OutpostsIAM"></a>
+# Setting up IAM with S3 on Outposts<a name="S3OutpostsIAM"></a>

 AWS Identity and Access Management \(IAM\) is an AWS service that helps an administrator securely control access to AWS resources\.
 IAM administrators control who can be authenticated \(signed in\) and authorized \(have permissions\) to use AWS resources\.
 IAM enables you to create users and groups under your AWS account\.
-You control the permissions that users have to perform tasks using AWS resources\.
+You control the permissions that users have to perform tasks with AWS resources\.
 You can use IAM for no additional charge\.

-By default, IAM users don't have permissions for S3 on Outposts resources and operations\.
-To allow IAM users to manage S3 on Outposts resources, you must create an IAM policy that explicitly grants them permissions and attach the policy to the IAM users or groups that require those permissions\.
+By default, IAM users don't have permissions for Amazon S3 on Outposts resources and operations\.
+To allow IAM users to manage S3 on Outposts resources, you must do the following:
++ Create an IAM policy that explicitly grants IAM users or groups permissions\.
++ Attach the policy to the IAM users or groups that require those permissions\.

-In additional to IAM policies, S3 on Outposts supports both bucket and access point policies\.
+In addition to IAM policies, S3 on Outposts supports both bucket and access point policies\.
 Bucket policies and access point policies are [resource\-based policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_identity-vs-resource.html) that are attached to the S3 on Outposts resource\.
-A bucket policy is attached to the bucket and allows or denies requests to the bucket and the objects in it based on the elements in the policy\.
-In contrast, an access point policy is attached to the access point and allows or denies requests to the access point\.
++ A bucket policy is attached to the bucket and allows or denies requests to the bucket and the objects in it based on the elements in the policy\.
++ In contrast, an access point policy is attached to the access point and allows or denies requests to the access point\.

 The access point policy works with the bucket policy that is attached to the underlying S3 on Outposts bucket\.
-For an application or user to access objects in an S3 on Outposts bucket through an S3 on Outposts access point, both the access point and the bucket must permit the request\.
+For an application or user to access objects in an S3 on Outposts bucket through an S3 on Outposts access point, both the access point policy and the bucket policy must permit the request\.

 Restrictions that you include in an access point policy apply only to requests made through that access point\.
-For example, if an access point is attached to a bucket, you can’t use the access point policy to allow or deny requests that are made directly to the bucket\.
+For example, if an access point is attached to a bucket, you can't use the access point policy to allow or deny requests that are made directly to the bucket\.
 However, restrictions that you apply to a bucket policy can allow or deny requests made directly to the bucket or through the access point\.

-In an IAM policy or a resource\-based policy, you define which S3 on Outposts actions will be allowed or denied\.
+In an IAM policy or a resource\-based policy, you define which S3 on Outposts actions are allowed or denied\.
 S3 on Outposts actions correspond to specific S3 on Outposts API operations\.
-S3 on Outposts actions use the `s3-outposts:`namespace prefix\.
-Requests made to the S3 on Outposts control API in an AWS Region and requests made to the object API endpoints on the Outpost are authenticated using IAM and authorized against the `s3-outposts:` namespace prefix\.
+S3 on Outposts actions use the `s3-outposts:` namespace prefix\.
+Requests made to the S3 on Outposts control API in an AWS Region and requests made to the object API endpoints on the Outpost are authenticated by using IAM and authorized against the `s3-outposts:` namespace prefix\.
 To work with S3 on Outposts, configure your IAM users and authorize them against the `s3-outposts:` IAM namespace\.

 For more information, see [Actions, resources, and condition keys for Amazon S3 on Outposts](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazons3onoutposts.html) in the *Service Authorization Reference*\.